apache/nuttx/configs/olimex-lpc1766stk/README.txt

   nx:
     An example using the NuttX graphics system (NX).
 This example uses the Nokia 6100 LCD driver.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configuration using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-NOTE:  The Nokia 6100 driver does not work on this board as of this writing.
+    2. The Nokia 6100 driver does not work on this board as of this writing.

   slip-httpd:
     This configuration is identical to the thttpd configuration except that